sonjageorgievska/current/proposals/2020-spring/Analytics-SIG.md

 We update the status of the meetings at [Analytics-SIG/Meeting planning](https://github.com/NLeSC/Analytics-SIG/projects/1) on github.

 - **Training**: Following a tutorial or an (online) course on a more specific topic in two-weekly meetings.
-The interested topics are:
+The selected topics are:

 - network theory
 - statistics of machine/deep learning